mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     ```
 1. Modify `sandbox_name` in `variables.tf` as per your setup.
 There are other variables, do not modify them unless you have a good understanding of the scripts and their impact on Ansible scripts.

-1. Obtain a domain name for the sandbox using AWS Route53, example, `mosip.net`.

 1. Run terraform:
     ```